Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: One-loop corrections to scattering vertices with two scales

 In this section we will calculate the one-loop correction $\Gamma^{(1)}_{+\mu}$ to the $Q_+\gamma^\star q$-vertex with the off-shell photon.
 It is given by EFT diagrams (1 -- 3) in the Fig.~\ref{Fig:Q-ga-q_corr}.
 We will denote incoming momentum of Reggeized quark as $q_1$, $q_1^2=-t_1$, $q_1^-=0$, incoming momentum of the photon as $q$: $q^2=-Q^2$ and outgoing quark is on-shell: $(q+q_1)^2=0$, so we will consider projection of this vertex on the on-shell spinor of QCD quark.
-To simplify the kinematics, we work in the reference frame, where off-shell photon have no transverse momentum and ``large'' $q_-\gg \sqrt{Q^2}$, so it's virtuality is given by $q^2=q_+q_-=-Q^2$.
+To simplify the kinematics, we work in the reference frame, where off-shell photon have no transverse momentum, but has a ``large'' $q_-\gg \sqrt{Q^2}$ and ``small'' $q^+$ momentum components, so it's virtuality is given by $q^2=q_+q_-=-Q^2$.

 The expressions for diagrams (1--3) are:

 where $i$ and $j$ are color indices of quarks, $C_F=(N_c^2-1)/2N_c$, $\tilde{\Gamma}^{(0)}_{+\rho}$ is the regularized $Q_+gq$-vertex (\ref{Eq:Qgq-vert}), $Q_+\gamma gq$-vertex $\tilde{\Gamma}^{(0)}_{+\mu\rho}(q_1,q,l)$ $=-\hat{q}_1(\tilde{n}_\mu^- \tilde{n}_\rho^-)/(q^- [\tilde{l}^-])$ can be derived from the $Q_+ggq$-vertex of the Lagrangian~(\ref{Eq:L-Qq}) and projector $\hat{P}_+$ (\ref{Eq:Proj-Qpm}) enforces constraint (\ref{Eq:kin_cons_Q2}) for the Dirac structure of $Q_+$-field.